elliotbeck/ewf-software-exercises/README.md

 For a detailed introduction, refer to the [official Git documentation](https://git-scm.com/doc).

-Version control systems are used in nearly every company and organization that works extensively with code.
+Version controlling systems are used in nearly every company and organization that works extensively with code.
 Therefore, it is essential for students to learn the basics of version control to be well-prepared for the job market.